Frequently Asked Questions Regarding UK’s Willed Body Program

 What if I change my mind; may I withdraw my decision to donate?

 Yes, by notifying this office in writing at the address below:

 Procedures at Time of Death: Call Kentucky Mortuary Service at 859-278-8501

 What does the family do if the donor dies during non-business hours of the College of Medicine?

+Call Kentucky Mortuary Service at 859-278-8501.
 If the donor passes in a hospital with a morgue, the body may be stored there until the next working day.
-In all other cases, the body is to be transported by Kentucky Mortuary Service or a funeral director of your choice coordinated with the Kentucky Mortuary Service 859-278-8501.
+In all other cases, the body is to be transported by Kentucky Mortuary Service or a funeral director of your choice coordinated with Kentucky Mortuary Service at 859-278-8501.

-Does the Body Bequeathal Program ever refuse to accept a body?
+Does the Willed Body Program ever refuse to accept a body?

-Body donors MUST be pre-registered with our program prior to death to assure consideration of acceptance at time of death.
-The family or your health care provider should be made aware that if the donor’s death is under the following circumstances that we will be unable to accept the body at time of death:
+Yes.
+Donors MUST be pre-registered with our program prior to death to assure consideration of acceptance at time of death.
+The family or your health care provider should be made aware that if the donor’s death is under any of the following circumstances, we will be unable to accept the body at time of death:

-- infectious disease such as HIV, tuberculosis, hepatitis, MRSA, VRE, flesh-eating disease, West Nile virus, tuberculosis and Creutzfeldt-Jakob disease
+Infectious disease such as HIV, Tuberculosis, Hepatitis, MRSA, VRE, Flesh-Eating Disease, West Nile Virus, and Creutzfeldt-Jakob Disease

 Other circumstances such as advanced decomposition may also result in the inability to accept the body at the time of death.